 ISO certification tells a businesses clients and senior management that the organisation wishes to maintain a structured framework in order meet goals.
 Being ISO certified ensures that a business is following best practices, operating efficiently, and functions as excellent business tender - giving clients clear confidence in who they are working with.

 Whichever ISO standard is chosen - whether it be Information Security Management (ISO 27001), Quality Management (ISO 9001), or any ISO standards - by implementing a standard, a business will be enabled to improve efficiency, effectiveness, and will look more attractive to existing and prospective clients.

 The speed of implementation is driven by...

 2. The size and complexity of the organisation.

 3. The policies and procedures already in place.

 Many certification bodies require at least 3 months for the management system to have been running, in order to have enough genuine records to audit.

 The date of the final certification audit can depend on the availability of the external auditors, so it is an advantage to start talking to the certification body in advance.

 What happens after certification?

-The certification body will agree a “certification cycle”.
+Your business and a certification body will agree on a "certification cycle".
 This involves a re-certification and interim surveillance audits.